Indonesia ferry catches fire at sea; no casualties

-JAKARTA, Indonesia (AP) — A ferry in eastern Indonesia caught fire early Saturday with nearly 200 people on board, forcing passengers and crew to jump into the sea but causing no casualties, officials said.
+JAKARTA, Indonesia (AP) — A large ferry with nearly 200 people on board caught fire Saturday while traveling to a remote island in northeastern Indonesia, forcing passengers and crew to jump into the sea but causing no casualties, officials said.

-The ferry KM Karya Indah was headed for Sanana, a port on the remote island of Limafatola, said Wisnu Wardana, a spokesperson for the sea transportation directorate general.

-The fire broke out 15 minutes after the vessel departed Ternate, the provincial capital of North Maluku province, at around 7 a.m. local time.
+The KM Karya Indah was headed for Sanana, a port on the island of Limafatola, when the fire broke out at around 7 a.m. local time, said Wisnu Wardana, a spokesperson for the sea transportation directorate general.
+The blaze began 15 minutes after the vessel had departed Ternate, the provincial capital of North Maluku province.

 Phone video of the incident provided by the National Search and Rescue Agency showed passengers and crew clinging to floating objects as they struggled in the choppy water, while the raging fire on the ferry sent up clouds of black smoke.